 Good question!

-It is the little dot on the map below, located in the heart of the Wairarapa (lower North Island) and is an easy drive from Wellington (80km), Palmerston North (133km) and Hawkes Bay (250km from Hastings).
+On the map below, you can see it’s located in the heart of the Wairarapa (lower North Island) and is an easy drive from Wellington (80km), Palmerston North (133km) and Hawkes Bay (250km from Hastings).

 It’s known for its boutique wineries and the iconic annual Toast Martinborough, the wine and food festival held here each November.